kdjoumessi/interpretable-sparse-activation/README.md

 # Sparse Activations for Interpretable Disease Grading
-This is the pytorch implementation used in the MIDL 2023 submission "Sparse Activations for Interpretable Disease Grading" [link](https://openreview.net).
+This is the pytorch implementation used in the MIDL 2023 submission [Sparse Activations for Interpretable Disease Grading](https://openreview.net).

 ![Model's architecture](images/models_architectures.png)